Altanis/Altanis/README.md

 ### Hi there 👋
-I'm Altanis, a high school sophomore who has a passion to code.
+I'm Altanis.
 I have experience in many programming languages, but most notably in Rust, C and JS.

 For a brief overview of what I do, visit my [website](https://altanis.vercel.app)!